Chart Color Schemes

 Little Grove - Elleker is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Little Grove - Elleker dwelling structures, as per the latest Census, comprised 90.8% houses and 9.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro WA's figures were 92.1% houses and 8.0% other dwellings.
+Little Grove - Elleker's dwelling structure, as per the latest Census, consisted of 90.8% houses and 9.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro WA's 92.1% houses and 8.0% other dwellings.
 Home ownership in Little Grove - Elleker stood at 50.7%, with mortgaged dwellings at 34.7% and rented ones at 14.6%.
-Median monthly mortgage repayments in the area were $1,700, higher than Non-Metro WA's average of $1,490.
-Median weekly rent was recorded at $275, compared to Non-Metro WA's $280.
-Nationally, Little Grove - Elleker's median monthly mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,700, higher than Non-Metro WA's average of $1,490.
+The median weekly rent in the area was $275, compared to Non-Metro WA's $280.
+Nationally, Little Grove - Elleker's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing